owlbarn/tutorial/book/algodiff/README.md

   and op = adjoint * register * label
 ```

-You will notice some difference.
-First, besides DF and DR, it also contains two constructors: `F` and `Arr`.
+You will notice some differences.
+First, besides `DF` and `DR`, it also contains two constructors: `F` and `Arr`.
 This points out one shortcoming of our simple implementation: we cannot process ndarray as input, only float.
-That's why, if you look back how our computation is constructed, we have to explicitly say that the computation takes two variable as input.
+That's why, if you look back at how our computation is constructed, we have to explicitly say that the computation takes two variable as input.
 In a real-world application, we only need to pass in a `1x2` vector as input.

 You can also note that some extra information fields are included in the DF and DR data types.
 The most important one is `tag`, it is mainly used to solve the problem of high order derivative and nested forward and backward mode.
 This problem is called *perturbation confusion* and is important in any AD implementation.
 Here we only scratch the surface of this problem.

-Here is the example: what if I want to compute the derivative of:
+Think about this: what if we want to compute the derivative of:

 $$f(x) = x\frac{d(x+y)}{dy},$$

 i.e. a function that contains another derivative function?
 It's simple, since $\frac{d(x+y)}{dy} = 1$, so $f'(x) = x' = 1$.
 Elementary.
-There is no way we can do it wrong, right?
+There is no way we can do it wrong, even with our strawman AD engine, right?

 Well, not exactly.
 Let's follow our previous simple implementation: